jerome-trc/biomorph/ATTRIB.md

 The GLDEFS and state machines for the Proximity Mine were devised by MG_Man, Hidon, Theshooter7, Jimmy91, Arachnotron II, and Blzut3.

+The GLDEFS and state machines for the Black Hole Dynamo and related classes were devised by Realm667 user Gothic.

 The GLDEFS for the Armor Bonus were devised by Realm667 user Infirnex.

 ## Graphics